opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     1. Load a QuickTime or Avi clip, or a sequence of frames, in the .
 The clip will be placed in a column of the .

     2. In the  select a cell in a column on the right of the column containing the clip you loaded.
-The image of the clip placed at the same frame of the cell you selected will be visible in the work area while you are drawing.
+The image of the clip placed at the same frame of the cell you selected will be visible in the viewer while you are drawing.

-    3. Create a new animation level and use tools to trace the first drawing in the work area.
+    3. Create a new animation level and use tools to trace the first drawing in the viewer.

     4. Move to next frames, and trace the next drawings.

 .. _cloning_levels: